ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/data-science-lifecycle/analyzing.md

 # Analyzing

 Analyzing the data lifecycle confirms that the data can answer the questions that are proposed or solve a particular problem.
 This step can also focus on confirming a model is correctly addressing these questions and problems.
-This lesson is focused on Exploratory Data Analysis or EDA, which are techniques for defining features and relationships within the data and can be used to prepare the data for modeling.
+This section is focused on Exploratory Data Analysis or EDA, which are techniques for defining features and relationships within the data and can be used to prepare the data for modeling.

 We'll be using an example dataset from [Kaggle](https://www.kaggle.com/balaka18/email-spam-classification-dataset-csv/version/1) to show how this can be applied with Python and the Pandas library.
 This dataset contains a count of some common words found in emails, the sources of these emails are anonymous.
 Use the [notebook](../../assignments/data-science/nyc-taxi-data-in-winter-and-summer.ipynb) in this directory to follow along.